Ben Chapman (baseball): Managerial career

-Jackie Robinson

 Chapman had replaced Freddie Fitzsimmons as manager of the Phillies in 1945 with that team buried in last place (winner of only 17 of 68 games).
-The team improved somewhat through the end of the year, and climbed to fifth place in 1946, the first year of the postwar baseball boom and the last season in which the color line was in effect.
+The team improved somewhat through the end of the year.
+Chapman retired as a player after the 1945 season, but stayed on as manager.
+The Phillies climbed to fifth place in 1946, the first year of the postwar baseball boom and the last season in which the color line was in effect.
 In April 1947, Brooklyn called up Jackie Robinson from the Montreal Royals and made him their regular first baseman.
 Chapman's Phillies were not the only NL team to oppose racial integration – several Dodger players tried to petition management to keep him off the team – but during an early-season series in Brooklyn, the level of verbal abuse directed by Chapman and his players at Robinson reached such proportions that it made headlines in the New York and national press.
 Chapman instructed his pitchers, whenever they had a 3–0 count against Robinson, to bean him rather than walk him.

-Chapman's attempts to intimidate Robinson eventually backfired, with the Dodgers rallying behind Robinson, and there was increased sympathy for Robinson in many circles.
-The backlash against Chapman was so severe that he was asked to pose in a photograph with Robinson as a conciliatory gesture when the two teams next met in Philadelphia in May.
-This incident prompted Robinson's teammate Dixie Walker to comment, "I never thought I'd see old Ben eat shit like that."

-Robinson went on to stardom and a 10-year career, a place in the Baseball Hall of Fame, and a revered position in American sporting and civil rights history.
-Chapman's baseball career, however, was coming to an end.
-He survived the 1947 season, but the Phillies fell to seventh place.
-In July 1948, with the team still in seventh, Chapman was fired and eventually replaced by Eddie Sawyer.
-He surfaced one more time in the majors, as a coach for the 1952 Cincinnati Reds.
-Chapman's career major league managing record was 196–276 (.415).